 Since the Project will be implemented in both entities of BiH (FBiH and RS), the state Ministry of Foreign Trade and Economic Relations (MoFTER) will be responsible for overall project coordination within participating Entity ministries and monitoring and reporting.
 It will compile semi-annual progress reports (based on entities’ reports), including the monitoring framework, and submit them to the Bank.

 The Project implementation in FBiH will be managed by the MoAWMF FBiH and its Project Implementation Unit (PIU).
 The PIU will have primary responsibility for Project execution ensuring that the Project development objectives are met and ensuring that financial resources are budgeted, disbursed, expended, accounted and audited.
-The PIU will be staffed with a full time environmental and social specialist in order to ensure adequate implementation of the provisions of this ESMF.
+The PIU will be staffed with one full time environmental and one full time social specialist in order to ensure adequate implementation of the provisions of this ESMF.

 A joint Technical Working Group (TWG), will be established to prepare the project and to provide technical guidance and coordination of the various project activities during the project implementation.
 It will comprise of the following existing counterpart institutions/agencies which will be responsible for implementation of project activities: MoFTER with the Veterinary Office of Bosnia and Herzegovina (VOBiH) and the Administration for Plant Health Protection (APHP), the Food Safety Agency (FSA), FBiH MoAWMF, FBiH Inspectorate, RS MoAFWM and RS Inspectorate.
 These counterpart agencies or institutions will be responsible for preparation of terms of reference and technical specifications, preparation of training programs, supervision of consultants and advisors, among other.
 The TWG will be led by MoFTER and it is estimated the it will meet every quarter or on as needed basis during the first two years of project implementation and less frequent thereafter.
 Participation to the TWG may be extended to project stakeholders and beneficiaries including representatives of cantons and municipalities, WUAs, farmers organization, processors, research institutions, etc. according to the topics to be addressed in the meetings.